Florida Diminished Value Claim

 3. Immediate Diminished Value: Right after a vehicle has experienced an accident, it may lose value even before the owner has the chance to make repairs.
 Immediate diminished value can be calculated as the difference in resale value of a vehicle before the damage occurred and the resale value before repairs have been made after damage has occurred.

-A Stated Value Appraisal can help to establish the true market value of a vehicle that may be required from a bank, credit union, or insurance company.
+A Stated Value Appraisal can help to establish the true market value of a vehicle for your diminished value claim in Florida that may be required from a bank, credit union, or insurance company.
 A Loss of Use Appraisal helps to value a business’ vehicle that has been involved in an accident but was necessary for business operations.
 This type of auto loss appraisal can help recover the value of the vehicle’s service to business.
-A Lease Termination Appraisal is best for individuals looking to get out of a lease early, and are determined by the vehicle, the market, and miles on the vehicle.
+A Lease Termination Appraisal is best for individuals in Florida looking to get out of a lease early, and are determined by the vehicle, the market, and miles on the vehicle.
 Luxury Automobile Appraisals are another type of Auto Appraisal that help protect an individual’s investment.
 This type of appraisal ensures that the full value of the luxury vehicle is realized and proven.
 Auto Appraisals are also valuable for individuals looking to donate their car for tax write off purposes.

 Total Loss Appraisals